Are the Sea Kayak Australia (SKA) staff qualified and experienced?

 Can I book a large group on a tour?

 Yes you can.
 Group bookings are great fun for participant and guide.
-You will receive a cheaper rate per person if you have 8 or more people.
+You will receive a cheaper rate per person if you have 6 or more people and have the ability to chose your own date.
 Let us know if you have a group larger than 12 to ensure we can cater for your needs.

 What type of sea kayaks does SKA have for hire?